 Zero line crosses happen, but they are not always the best signal.
 AC is derived from AO and a short smoothing, so it can cross zero frequently when the market is range bound.
 Where it becomes more meaningful is when the cross aligns with a price regime change, such as a breakout from a base or a trend pullback that ends and resumes.

 If you want a tighter mental model, treat AC as a short cycle indicator riding on top of AO.
 AO tells you momentum direction over a broader window.
 AC tells you whether that momentum is speeding up or slowing down right now.
+Tools like the Stochastic Oscillator serve a similar timing purpose but use a different mathematical approach based on price position within a range.

 When it tends to work and why